Solo Soda, An Even Better Red for Roti: Taste the Caribbean

-Every bit as ridiculously red and sorrel-sweet as my beloved Sorrel Shandy, Red Solo has been Trinidad & Tobago’s favorite soft drink treat to pair with roti since the 1950s, though the company’s roots go back a bit further than that.
+Every bit as ridiculously red and sorrel-sweet as my beloved Sorrel Shandy, Red Solo has been Trinidad & Tobago’s favorite soft drink treat to pair with roti since the 1950s.
+Though the company’s roots go back a bit further than that.

-The company was built by Serjad Makmadeen, a modest man born into even more modest means in 1910 Trinidad.
+The company was built by Serjad Makmadeen.
+He was a modest man born into even more modest means in 1910 Trinidad.
 His father hailed from the Punjab region of India.
 His mother, from Martinique.

-For now, let’s skip ahead in Serjad’s life – past the time he was forced to drop out of school at the age of 10 due to his family’s impoverished state.
+For now, let’s skip ahead in Serjad’s life.
+Past the time he was forced to drop out of school at the age of 10 due to his family’s impoverished state.
 Past his early career as a gardener.
 Past his years working at a local bakery in Port-of-Spain beginning when he was still only 13.

 Demand grew steadily over those initial years, though I doubt there was much to hint at the growth to come.
 Here’s where the other French (actually French Canadian) connection comes in.

 The only problem was, the bottles were already branded as “Solo.”
-There was also some seemingly random images of a pilot enjoying the drink and an airplane soaring next to the brand name on the label.
+There were also some seemingly random images of a pilot enjoying the drink and an airplane soaring next to the brand name on the label.

-Instead of incurring the added cost of re-branding the bottles, Serjad, who by then had changed his name to Joseph Charles in order to better solicit funding and assistance from British business concerns, decided to stick with it, and the Solo soft drink was officially born.
-Things really took off for Solo with the introduction of its Red Sorrel flavor a few years later, a milestone soon immortalized in the popular A Roti and a Red Solo catchphrase known throughout Trinidad & Tobago to this day.
+Instead of incurring the added cost of re-branding the bottles, Serjad, who by then had changed his name to Joseph Charles in order to better solicit funding and assistance from British business concerns, decided to stick with it.
+And the Solo soft drink was officially born.
+Things really took off for Solo with the introduction of its Red Sorrel flavor a few years later.
+A milestone soon immortalized in the popular A Roti and a Red Solo catchphrase known throughout Trinidad & Tobago to this day.